 The birth of a child abroad to U.S. citizen parent should be reported as soon as possible to the nearest U.S. embassy or consulate for the purpose of establishing an official record of the acquisition of U.S. citizenship at birth.

-The official record is known as the Consular Report of Birth Abroad (CRBA - FS-240).
+The official record is known as the Consular Report of Birth Abroad (CRBA).
 It is not a birth certificate, but is proof that the child was a U.S. citizen at birth.
 The U.S. Consulate General in Surabaya can only issue a CRBA for American children born in Indonesia.
 Also all citizenship applicants are seen by appointment only.
 Please make an appointment here.